Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 ---

+### Agile

+**Type:** Melee weapon
+**Properties:** :weapon-prop-light: Light or :weapon-prop-versatile: Versatile

+Before or after making an attack with this weapon, you can move up to 5 feet without provoking **:rsc-r: Opportunity Attack**{ .rsc }.
+You can't move in his way if your **:rsc-spd: Speed** is 0.

+---

 ### Brace

 **Type:** Any
 **Properties:** :weapon-prop-heavy: Heavy or :weapon-prop-versatile: Versatile

-When you make an attack with this weapon, you can expend half of your total **:rsc-spd: Speed**{ .em }.
+When you make an attack with this weapon, you can expend 15 feet of your **:rsc-spd: Speed**{ .em }.
 On hit, you roll the weapon damage dice twice and you can use either result.
 If the attack misses, your **:rsc-spd: Speed**{ .em } isn't reduced.

+---

+### Expose

+**Type:** Any
+**Properties:** No :weapon-prop-light: Light property.

+If you hit a creature with this weapon and deal damage to the creature, the next attack roll by a creature other than you against that creature has **:d20-adv: Advantage**{ .d20 } until the start of your next turn.
 ---

 ### Flex